minasmart/presentations/graphql-eu-2017/presentation.md

 }
 ```

-^ In the case that we do need to directly render our query results, we store type information about values.
+^ In the case that we do need to directly render our query results, we need to store type information about values.

 ^ This would allow any attached UI to make intelligent choices about how to render data.